WolfNinja32/multi-ai-team-playbook/README.md

 | `memory/products-watched.md` | Persistent tracker of items under evaluation |
 | `inbox/tasks.md` | Task queue for any agent |

 ---

 ## Start Here

 1. Fork or copy this repo
 2. Make it private if your work is sensitive
+3. Read `sample-CONTEXT.md` to see a working example
-3. Fill in `CONTEXT.md` with your information
+4. Fill in `CONTEXT.md` with your own information
-4. Read the full methodology in the playbook
+5. Read the full methodology in the playbook
-5. Run your first cycle
+6. Run your first cycle

 ---